epinowcast/epinowcast/README.md

 ### Data preprocessing and model specification

-Process reported data into format required for `epinowcast` and return in a `{data.table}`.
+Process reported data into format required for `epinowcast` and return in a `data.table`.
 At this stage specify grouping (i.e age, location) if any.
 It can be useful to check this output before beginning to model to make sure everything is as expected.

 ``` r
 pobs <- enw_preprocess_data(retro_nat_germany, max_delay = 30)